antarctica/icebox/README.md

 # IceBox

-_So good they built it twice!_

-IceBox 2.0.0 is a complete modernization of [IceBox v1.8.3](https://aws.data.aad.gov.au/aspect/), the Antarctic Sea Ice Processes and Climate (ASPeCt) observation software for collecting and analysing sea ice data during research cruises.
+IceBox 2.0.0 is a modernisation and refactor of [IceBox v1.8.3](https://aws.data.aad.gov.au/aspect/), the Antarctic Sea Ice Processes and Climate (ASPeCt) observation software for collecting and analysing sea ice data during research cruises.

 ## Overview